SunnySuite/Sunny.jl/README.md

 | Ewald summation for dipole-dipole | ❌ | ❌ | ✅ |
 | Programming language | C++ | Matlab | [Julia](https://julialang.org/) |

-The classical SU(_N_) spin dynamics in Sunny generalizes the Landau-Lifshitz equation for $S > 1/2$ quantum spins.
-Linearizing and quantizing SU(_N_) dynamics yields a generalization of spin wave theory involving multi-flavor bosons.

-Codes like [Spirit](https://github.com/spirit-code/spirit) and [Vampire](https://vampire.york.ac.uk/) focus less on capturing quantum effects, but may be good options for classical dynamics of pure dipoles.
+Codes like [Spirit](https://github.com/spirit-code/spirit) and [Vampire](https://vampire.york.ac.uk/) focus less on capturing quantum effects, but may be better options for the dynamics of classical dipoles, e.g., in the micromagnetics context.

 ## Join our community